ckipp01/chris-kipp.io/ukrainian/alphabet.md

 has 2 consonants together they are often foreign words that have made it into the language.
 This is good to know because in a lot of cases, foreign words aren't conjugated.
-For example, _кафе_ is borrowed from French, and therefore irregardless of the function it has in the sentence, it will always just be _кафе_.
+For example, _кафе_ is borrowed from French, and therefore regardless of the function it has in the sentence, it will always just be _кафе_.